WilliamTichenor/ChatGPTPaperFilter/README.md

 Configuration: (All options can be found at the top of paperfilter.py)

-SEMAPHORE_LIMIT: How many consecutive threads are running.
+SEMAPHORE_LIMIT: How many concurrent threads are running.
 If you're getting rate limited too much, drop this!
 Default: 7

 GPTMODEL: Which model of ChatGPT to be used.
 Tested with gpt-4o and gpt-4o-mini.